 The Other Passenger by Louise Candlish (read by Stephen Mackintosh)

-Rapidly emerging as one of the best crime-thriller writers of the moment.
-Louise Candlish pushed the bar even higher with this, her latest unputdownable tale of dastardly characters committing dastardly acts.
+Rapidly emerging as one of the best crime-thriller writers of the moment, Louise Candlish pushed the bar even higher with this, her latest unputdownable tale of dastardly characters committing dastardly acts.
 Brit actor Stephen Mackintosh expertly narrates the role of central protagonist Kit, a middle-aged coffee shop barista who finds himself the prime suspect when a friend from his riverboat commute goes missing.
-The book is a Richard & Judy Book Club pick, a Sunday Times Bestseller and the film rights have been snapped up – praise where it’s due for a novel that is devilishly smart and tremendously enjoyable.
+The book is a Richard & Judy Book Club pick, a Sunday Times Bestseller and the film rights have been snapped up—praise where it’s due for a novel that is devilishly smart and tremendously enjoyable as an audiobook.

 Last One At The Party by Bethany Clift (read by Heather Long and Jane Collingwood)

 Best literary audibooks

-These novels cover a huge range of topics - from an enduring family story set in 1980s Glasgow to the story of the tale of two sisters in a Southern black community in the 1940s.
-The literary books are must-reads - ranging from important new releases to classic that everyone should tick off their list.
+These novels cover a huge range of topics—from an enduring family story set in 1980s Glasgow to the story of the tale of two sisters in a Southern black community in the 1940s.
+The literary books are must-reads—ranging from important new releases to classics that everyone should tick off their list.

 Shuggie Bain by Douglas Stuart (read by Angus King)